 The District's current total student capacity will diminish over time if the District does not modernize its facilities.
 Without modernization of aging buildings, some facilities will become unavailable, which will decrease the District's total student capacity.
 New development in the District necessitates that modernization occur in order to continue to have available school housing for newly generated students.
 As part of these modernization efforts, the District plans to modernize existing schools and to replace some of its existing schools with new buildings on the same site as the existing schools become old, inadequate, and pose health and safety challenges.
 Modernization and Reconstruction

 Extending the useful life of a school is a cost effective and prudent way to house students generated from future development.
 The state of California recognizes the need to extend the life of existing schools and provides modernization funding through the State School Facility Program.
 For the purpose of this report, modernization and reconstruction are used interchangeably since many of the improvements are common to both programs.
 Developer fees may not be used for regular maintenance, routine repair of school buildings and facilities or deferred maintenance.
-The District plans to use developer fees for projected modernization needs of repaving playground blacktop equipment, pairing old windows, replacing roofs, repairing security fencing and installing HVAC.
-In addition, due to the recent universal transitional kindergarten requirement, if additional transitional kindergarten classrooms are required in the future, developer fees may assist with funding those classrooms.
+The District plans to use developer fees for projected modernization needs of repaving playground blacktop equipment, pairing old windows, replacing roofs, repairing security fencing, and installing HVAC.
 Projects will be funded as developer fee revenue is generated.
 The authorization to justify modernization and reconstruction of school facilities and extend the useful life of existing schools is contained in Education Code Section 17620 and Government Code Section 66001 (g).
 School districts are permitted to modernize or replace existing or build new school facilities with developer fees as justified by this Study.